Thanksgiving Day in Canada: Traditions and Celebrations

 Thanksgiving in British Columbia

-B.C.’s Thanksgiving feasts feature Pacific salmon, game hens, foraged mushrooms, fruit pies with local apples, plums and cherries.
+B.C.’s Thanksgiving feasts feature Pacific salmon, game hens, foraged mushrooms, and fruit pies with local apples, plums and cherries.

 Popular Regional Thanksgiving Dishes